Min Nan Chinese in Cambodia

 What Are Their Needs?

 The Diaspora Chinese are often mistreated in the lands in which they live.
 In some countries there have been anti-Chinese riots.
-In nearly all of the countries, nationals are envious of the Diaspora Han Chinese because of their success in business, commerce and trade.
+In nearly all the countries, nationals are envious of the Diaspora Han Chinese because of their success in business, commerce and trade.

 The Han Chinese suffer from great spiritual needs.
 Cambodia is open to the gospel, and the Min Nan dialect has a complete Bible, even in audio form.